Welcome to Foundation 1 Acorns

 Talk Time & Literacy: Traditional Tales

-This term we are focusing on traditional tales especially those with repeating refrains.
+This term we have been focusing on traditional tales especially those with repeating refrains.

 The Gingerbread Man